Isaac Paredes Player Props: Rays vs. Astros

 Isaac Paredes At The Plate

-- Paredes has driven in a run in 35 games this year (38.9%), including nine games with more than one RBI (10.0%).
-He has also driven home three or more of his team's runs in six contests.
+- In 36 games this season (39.6%), Paredes has picked up an RBI, and in 10 of those games (11.0%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.